Continuous integration

 Interactive run

-The container-run.sh is a suggested container command to interactive login into an image, mounting the provided path.
+The container-run.sh is a suggested container command to interactive login into an image, mounting the provided path and preparting the _ci worktree to leverage the same scripts used by the continuous integration.

-You can leverage it to compile/runs checks using persistent cache, for example:
+You can use it to compile/runs checks using persistent cache, for example:

 ~/linux$